Gonzalo6282/DatingApp/README.md

 # DatingApp
-Using Javacript, Html, Css & Materialize I've learnt to build a single page scrolling website.
-The Photography business website allows users to see the services provided and get in touch with the business owner.
+Using .NET, C# and Bootstrap I've learnt to build a dating app website.
+The dating app website allows users to see create a profile, filter, like, match and contact other users.

 [Live demo](https://datingapp-bsecewa7fgh8d0ft.uksouth-01.azurewebsites.net/)